 Varied interests including volunteer work with church and Idaho Fish & Game Dept; former Sportsman's Rep for Region 2 of Idaho for IDF&G Advisory Committee and current member of Region 2 Wildlife Winter Feed committee.

 Educator, mechanical designer and published freelance writer.
 Amateur naturalist, outdoorsman, photographer, and artist.

-Between the first and second editions of "The Contemporary Hunter-Gatherer" over 5000 Bookemon readers have enjoyed the various adventures of an average western American; over 4000 readers of the current edition alone!
+Between the first and second editions of journal collections over 6000 Bookemon readers have enjoyed the various adventures of an average western American; over 5000 readers of the first edition alone!

 It's impossible to explain how someone can so intensely enjoy wildlife and, yet, wish to hunt (or fish) for them.
 Hunters do not understand it, so how can non-hunters be expected to relate?
 What must be understood is that hunting does not equal hatred and should not invoke it from others.
 Some welcome the opportunity to share in the struggle with wild creatures - some do not.
 I respect those that do not and only ask that they respond in kind.